Moe Davis: Career

 Unlike his predecessors at Guantanamo, Fred Borch and Robert L. Swann, Davis has been a visible public figure.

 His statements have triggered controversy.
 Davis once said in an interview that he was asked to replace Borch at Guantanamo because of Borch's pushing of ethical bounds.

-Khadr's attorney, Muneer Ahmad of American University, accused Colonel Davis of ethical misconduct for referring to Khadr as a "terrorist" and a "murderer" during the January 10, 2006, press conference.
-Ahmad asked the Presiding Officer to sanction Colonel Davis for the comments, but the presiding officer found the comments were fair and balanced, given the repeated negative out of court statements Ahmad had made for months prior to the hearing.
+Canadian teenager Omar Khadr's lawyer, Muneer Ahmad of American University, accused Colonel Davis of ethical misconduct for referring to Khadr as a "terrorist" and a "murderer" during the January 10, 2006, press conference.
+Ahmad asked the Presiding Officer to sanction Colonel Davis for the comments, but the Presiding Officer found the comments were fair and balanced, given the repeated negative out of court statements Ahmad had made for months prior to the hearing.
 When asked why the prosecution had finally broken its silence, Davis said:

 For a number of months we've sat on the sidelines.
 We've just kind of taken it.
 There comes a time when you don't take it anymore.

 On February 28, 2006, Davis spoke out again regarding the commissions, saying:

 Remember if you dragged Dracula out into the sunlight he melted?
 Well, that's kind of the way it is trying to drag a detainee into the courtroom.

 Guantanamo defense attorney H. Candace Gorman countered in a Huffington Post op-ed that this was an odd statement from Davis since it was the military's fault that so few cases had come to trial before the military commissions.
 By early 2007, only David Hicks, an Australian citizen, was being tried, and all but one of the charges against him had been dropped before trial for lack of evidence.

 In March 2007, Davis threatened Major Michael Mori, the military defense counsel assigned to Hicks' case with prosecution under the Uniform Code of Military Justice, claiming that Mori had acted improperly in criticizing the military commissions while in Australia gathering evidence for the defense.
 Mori responded angrily, "Are they trying to intimidate me?"

 Col. Dwight Sullivan, the Chief Defense Counsel for the military commissions, said that Major Mori's behavior as defense counsel was "absolutely proper."
 He said that, "a military defense lawyer is supposed to provide the same level of representation as a civilian lawyer."
 He said that in pressing Mr. Hicks's case in Australia, "Major Mori is fulfilling his duty as an officer and as an attorney."

 Davis, similar to his father, is in the highest disability rating at 60 percent.